What is Franchising?

 Enter the franchise partner.
 The franchise partner who buys into your concept wants to be in business “for himself but not BY himself” (or herself).
 They want the security of buying into a proven concept and the support that comes with it.

 Let’s say, however, you want to grow your business and it’s running so smoothly that time and even capital to invest are not a problem.
-Why not just expand corporately, have full ownership in other markets and just hire a manager to run the business?
-Well, that is an option, however not all partners are created equal.
+Why not just expand corporately, have full ownership in other markets, and just hire a manager to run the business?
+Well, that is an option, however, not all partners are created equal.
 A franchise partner with “skin in the game” is likely to put more energy into making that business a success than a local manager being paid a salary.
 In addition, a franchise partner living in the same community where they’re doing business can get involved in local events and likely has connections that will help them grow the business.

 Lastly, we’ve all heard that “two heads are better than one.”
 Well, imagine the creative ideas generated from a team of committed “business heads” i.e., owners.
 Highly successful franchisors give franchise partners opportunities to provide front-line input about improving the system.
 Successful franchisors also hold regular meetings and conventions to keep franchise partners up-to-date on the current state of affairs, latest ideas, and team building.
 It’s like built-in business coaching.

-Mac and Mark had invested their life savings into this concept and by 1981 it was clear there was great demand for convenient but wholesome foods, especially as more and more women were entering the workforce.
+Mac and Mark had invested their life savings into this concept and by 1981 it was clear there was a great demand for convenient but wholesome foods, especially as more and more women were entering the workforce.
 Instead of spreading themselves (and their bank accounts!) too thin, they found a franchise partner who also believed in the concept and could open a location in another nearby city.
 From there it grew to over 400 franchises across the country.

-Almost sounds as if they knew something about franchising, although way back then, franchising as a growth strategy was mostly only used with fast food restaurants.
+Almost sounds as if they knew something about franchising, although the way back then, franchising as a growth strategy was mostly only used with fast-food restaurants.
 However, it turned out to be a very practical solution to start spreading the brand, saving them money and time.
 You have probably noticed that nowadays there are all kinds of franchised businesses, from salons to mobile car washing to crime scene cleaning!